Creating Visual Supports

 Features:

-• Read together or use read-aloud for independence
+• Read together or use read-aloud for independent use

-• Available in first person ("I go to school") or third person ("Ali goes to school")
+• First-person ("I go to school") or third-person ("Ali goes to school") options

 • Translatable into 80+ languages